Q: How long as WMG been in business?

 Q: What do assessments pay for?

-A: The dues assessment covers the expenses of operation and maintenance for items as deemed necessary and appropriate to enhance the operations of the association.
+A: The assessment covers the expenses of operation and maintenance for items as deemed necessary and appropriate to enhance the operations of the association.
 This includes such expenses as insurance, taxes, utilities (for common areas only), grounds maintenance, administrative costs, and professional fees, just to name a few.

-Your dues also cover the funding of reserves which are applied to the future repair or replacement of the major components that the association is responsible for such as roofing and painting (in a condominium or attached townhome), street repair (if private streets), pool/spa resurfacing, clubhouse refurbishment, fence and wall repairs/replacement, signage, and lighting.
+Your assessments also cover the funding of reserves which are applied to the future repair or replacement of the major components that the association is responsible for such as roofing and painting (in a condominium or attached townhome), street repair (if private streets), pool/spa resurfacing, clubhouse refurbishment, fence and wall repairs/replacement, signage, and lighting.

 Q: Who prepares the annual budget?